Skip to main content

 Value Analysis

-At $37.95, the LifeStraw Peak Squeeze sits between the Sawyer Squeeze ($34.95 for filter + two pouches) and the Katadyn BeFree ($39.95 for filter + soft flask).
+At its mid-range price point, the LifeStraw Peak Squeeze sits between the slightly cheaper Sawyer Squeeze (filter + two pouches) and the slightly pricier Katadyn BeFree (filter + soft flask).
 All three occupy the ultralight squeeze filter tier, but the Peak Squeeze offers the best balance of durability and ecosystem compatibility at mid-range pricing.
-The Sawyer Squeeze is $3 cheaper but comes with notoriously fragile pouches that most hikers replace immediately with aftermarket CNOC bags ($14-18), effectively raising the true cost to $49-53.
-The BeFree is $2 more and has the smoothest squeeze action, but its proprietary 42mm Hydrapak flask cannot be replaced with third-party alternatives and has a shorter 1,000-liter filter life versus the Peak Squeeze's 2,000 liters.
+The Sawyer Squeeze costs a few dollars less but comes with notoriously fragile pouches that most hikers replace immediately with aftermarket CNOC bags, effectively raising the true cost well above the Peak Squeeze.
+The BeFree is a touch more expensive and has the smoothest squeeze action, but its proprietary 42mm Hydrapak flask cannot be replaced with third-party alternatives and has a shorter 1,000-liter filter life versus the Peak Squeeze's 2,000 liters.

 The missing carbon stage is the value calculation you need to make honestly.
-The discontinued Flex included activated carbon for chlorine and taste reduction at $29.95 — less money AND more filtration stages.
+The discontinued Flex included activated carbon for chlorine and taste reduction at a lower retail price — less money AND more filtration stages.
 LifeStraw's decision to drop carbon from the Peak Squeeze was a weight and simplicity trade-off, not a cost-saving move.
 If you filter primarily from natural backcountry sources (streams, lakes, springs), the absence of carbon is irrelevant — these sources have no chlorine to remove.
 If you also use your filter for municipal tap water while traveling or at trailhead water spigots, the lack of carbon means you will taste chlorine.
-For pure backcountry use, the Peak Squeeze at $37.95 delivers better flow, longer filter life, and a more durable bottle than the Flex ever did.
+For pure backcountry use, the Peak Squeeze at its current price delivers better flow, longer filter life, and a more durable bottle than the Flex ever did.
 The 3-year warranty from LifeStraw adds confidence to the purchase.

 Frequently Asked Questions